by Donald E. Sheppard

 Dr. Black noted (*v2, pp 549) that, "...the analogy between the physical type of Angel (Mound) men and women and the... peoples of the Southeast is sufficiently marked to add considerable validity to the documentation we have presented herein aiming toward a reconstruction with aid of historical data (the DeSoto Chronicles), of a preliterate historical site (at Angel Mounds)...
 It would appear on the basis of archaeological evidence that this site could well have been the "principal town" of almost any one of the "provinces" through which De Soto passed."
 Dr. Black preceded that statement with fifty pages of comparisons of archaeological data found at Angel Mounds with items described by De Soto's people, including the topography of Angel Mounds with Aquixo, Pacaha (Terre Haute), and Casqui (Vincennes), three large Native American sites in Indiana.

-The dated argument by 1930's scientists, that DeSoto's people described only Mississippian Mound Societies in the Southeast, was crushed by Dr. Black's careful examination of Angel Mounds - in all respects similar to Southeastern Mounds, the very ones used by 1930's scientists to "prove" that DeSoto's people spent 4 years exploring only the southern portion of today's America.
-Indiana has been deprived of knowledge of its native culture by such assertions by powerful scientists ever since.
-Historians, for the most part, have surrendered to that power, but anyone reading the available source material today, with knowledge of twentieth century technology and America's topography, would conclude that all, save Dr. Black, completely missed the mark on DeSoto's trail.
+The dated argument by 1930's historians, that DeSoto's people described only Mississippian Mound Societies in the Southeast, was crushed by Dr. Black's careful examination of Angel Mounds - in all respects similar to Southeastern Mounds, the very ones used in the 1930's to "prove" that DeSoto's people spent 4 years exploring only the southern portion of today's America.
+Indiana has been deprived of knowledge of its native culture by such assertions.
+Historians, for the most part, have surrendered, but anyone reading today's available source material, with knowledge of twentieth century technology and America's topography, would conclude that others missed the mark on placing DeSoto's trail.

 The fact that no other Spanish expedition was ever dispatched after DeSoto's to explore deep into North America, is, in itself, argument enough to reason that DeSoto's army had done so, given that Spain and Portugal successfully explored and colonized nearly ALL of the New World elsewhere.
 Had DeSoto found what he was looking for in North America, we would all be speaking Spanish today.